ModumUnlimited/StudyMaterials/Einführung in die Programmierung/Java_Quirks.md

 `B1 C1 C1`

-*Example shamelessly stolen from Mickey V‰nsk‰'s practice slides (Week 11)*
+*Example shamelessly stolen from Mickey V√§nsk√§'s practice slides (Week 11)*

 The reason for this output is that **while methods resolve on the static type of the argument, they resolve on the dynamic type of the receiver**.